Cloud-Schematics/add-all-users-to-new-account/README.md

 # Add All Users to New Account

-This module invites all the IAM users from one account into a second account
+This module invites all the IAM users from one account into a second account.

+**This module will not copy access groups or permissions, it only adds users**

 ---